tridesclous/tridesclous/README.md

 ![icon](tridesclous/gui/icons/png/main_icon.png)

+Authors: Christophe Pouzat and Samuel Garcia

+## documentation

 The documentation is here: http://tridesclous.readthedocs.io/

-Authors: Christophe Pouzat and Samuel Garcia
+## overview

 **tris des clous** is a very dishonest translation of **spike sorting** to French.

 Pronouce it [tree day clue] in English.

-The primary goal of tridesclous is to provide a toolkit to teach good practices in spike sorting techniques.
+The primary goal of tridesclous was to provide a toolkit to teach good practices in spike sorting techniques.
-This tools is now mature and can be used for experimental data.
+Trideslcous is now mature and can be used to sort spike on tetrode up to neuropixel probe recorded dataset.

+Tridesclous is both:

+  * an offline spike sorter tools able to read many file format
+  * a realtime spike sorting combined with [pyacq](http://pyacq.readthedocs.io)

+## Main features

+  * template matching based mathod
+  * offer several alternative methods at several processing steps of the chain
+  * offer a UI written in Qt for interactive exploration.
+  * use [neo](https://github.com/NeuralEnsemble/python-neo) for reading dataset.
+So many format are available (Raw, Blackrock, Neuralynx, Plexon, Spike2, Tdt, OpenEphys...)
+  * use hardware acceleration with opencl : both gpu and multicore cpu
+  * use few memory
+  * have built in dataset to try it
+  * quite fast For a tetrode dataset, you can expect X30 speedup over real time on a simple laptop.
+  * have an simple python API.
+Easy to write notebook or build custom pipeline.
+  * multi-platform
+  * open source based on a true open source stack

 The forest of spike sorting tools is dense and *tridesclous* is a new tree.
 Be curious and try it.

-*tridesclous* is a complete rewrite of our old (and unsuccessful) tools (SpikeOmatic, OpenElectrophy, ...) with up-to-date (in 2017) python modules to simplify our codes.

-tridesclous:
-  * should make it easy to keep a trace of your spike sorting process in a jupyter notebook.
-  * offer a UI written in Qt for interactive exploration.
-  * can be used for online spikesorting with [pyacq](http://pyacq.readthedocs.io).
-See [online_demo.py](https://github.com/tridesclous/tridesclous/blob/master/example/online_demo.py)

-Bonus:
-  * tridesclous is quite fast.
-For a tetrode dataset, you can expect X30 speedup over real time on a simple laptop.
-  * some pieces of algorithm are written both in pure python (numpy/scipy/...) and OpenCL (filter, peak detetion, ...).
-So *tridesclous* is efficient for large array (>=64 channel).
-  * each piece of the algorithm is written with chunk by chunk in mind.
-So the offline *tridesclous* is not agressive for memory.
-  * tridesclous used [neo](https://github.com/NeuralEnsemble/python-neo) for reading dataset.
-So many format are available (Raw, Blackrock, Neuralynx, Plexon, Spike2, Tdt, ...)
-  * tridesclous is open source and based on true opensource stack.
-  * some datasets are available for testing it now here https://github.com/tridesclous/tridesclous_datasets

 # Installation